 Except as identified in Section 5.22.05.7(e) below, All Concentrated Animal Feeding Operations in operation prior to May 13, 1997, which do not comply with the minimum setback requirements, but continue to operate, and are not expanded in a manner which will result in the one of the following examples are exempt from setback/separation distance requirements:

-Example 1: A Class D CAFO expands to a Class A or B CAFO.
+Example 1: A Class E CAFO expands to a Class C CAFO.

-Example 2: A Class B CAFO expands to a Class A CAFO.

-Example 3: A Class A CAFO expands by 10% of the number of animal units

 A Concentrated Animal Feeding Operation which is expanded or constructed, if the title holder of the land or well benefitting from the distance separation requirement executes a written waiver with the title holder of the land where the Concentrated Animal Feeding Operation is located, under such terms and conditions which the parties may negotiate.